Windsor Archaeological Management Plan (WAMP)

-An archaeological management plan (AMP) is a tool that supports the implementation of municipal policies and procedures for identifying and conserving archaeological resources.
-An AMP includes detailed maps of areas of archaeological potential, known archaeological sites, and archaeological areas, as well as processes and procedures for implementation and direction for Indigenous engagement.
+An archaeological management plan is a tool that supports the implementation of municipal policies and procedures for identifying and conserving archaeological resources.
+An archaeological management plan includes detailed maps of areas of archaeological potential, known archaeological sites, and archaeological areas, as well as processes and procedures for implementation and direction for Indigenous engagement.
 The plan ensures that important archaeological sites are conserved during land development activities and decision-making processes.

 The City of Windsor has a long cultural history.
 For thousands of years, the Detroit River served as a corridor for both Indigenous people and later early European settlers, leaving behind a vast array of archaeological resources.
 Archaeological sites, which are the physical remains of this lengthy settlement history, represent fragile and non-renewable cultural heritage resources that need to be protected.

-What statutory mandate does the City of Windsor have to establish and maintain its AMP?
+What statutory mandate does the City of Windsor have to establish and maintain the WAMP?

 The Ontario Planning Act requires that municipal decision makers and planners be aware of all lands containing known archaeological sites or areas of archaeological potential and that all planning decisions are made in accordance with provincial policies and regulations.

-What is the AMP update that Windsor and its team of consultants is undertaking?
+What is the WAMP update that Windsor and its team of consultants is undertaking?
 What will the update include?

-To best conserve and protect Windsor’s rich cultural heritage and archaeological features and sites and to address the above-noted legislative requirements and policies of the Province and the Official Plan, the City is undertaking a review and update of its AMP which includes the following components:
+To best conserve and protect Windsor’s rich cultural heritage and archaeological features and sites and to address the above-noted legislative requirements and policies of the Province and the Official Plan, the City is undertaking a review and update of the WAMP which includes the following components:

 A database update of known/registered archaeological sites, site leads, and archaeologically sensitive areas, including marine archaeological sites and all known existing and closed cemeteries;